 Keep in mind that effective sales & product training cannot help move both metrics simultaneously.
 How much would you spend to see these kinds of boosts in sales?
 What would you have to spend on marketing to achieve the same results?
 (All props to the Marketing Dept. Don’t cut their budget).

 Here’s a simple action plan to get you started, no matter what industry you are in.

 - Find the Problem.
 Identify one metric that you want to improve upon; that will determine the focus of your training materials.
 Also, identify the team members you want to use in your Pilot Project.

 - Uncover the Gap.
 Perform a Knowledge Assessment to find the gaps that need to be filled to set a baseline against which to measure improvement.
-Our OttoLearn RapidScan(TM) process is a proven formula that delivers actionable results for knowledge improvement and retention.
+Our OttoLearn RapidScan™ process is a proven formula that delivers actionable results for improved knowledge retention.

 - Analyze and Measure ROTI.
 Watch your metrics from Day One.
 When I was running retail stores, we watched our sales-per-labor-hour on a daily basis.
 Look at team averages for the duration of the Pilot training period.
 Calculate the improvement of your unit value of training.

 - Roll Out a Complete Training Program.
 Extrapolate how much training you would need to add to achieve that result across your entire team, plant, franchise empire, etc. Use OttoLearn to deliver your training and keep reporting your improved ROTI.

 Here’s the sweetener: Pilot Project numbers don’t lie.
 An OttoLearn RapidScan Pilot Project, using our microlearning platform, is a low-risk way to prove that better training will deliver on your ROTI goals.
 It removes the emotion from the discussion, because you can determine the value of a unit of training.
 It gives you numbers.
 And numbers are power.